 The above lightfastness qualities does not always extend to the basecloth used.
 Unbleached or coloured basecloths are subject to the same fading that you would expect from any natural fibre fabrics when exposed to direct sunlight.

-We do not conduct rub testing on our fabrics because the rating varies considerably depending on the basecloth, colour and print chosen.
-Our fabrics are hand printed onto natural fibres which means they will never have the same inherent longevity as a synthetic fabric with a woven design.
-Heavy duty commercial usage is only recommended if you are willing to embrace the limitations of hand printed, organic fabrics (alongside their wonderful benefits!).
+Our fabrics are hand printed onto natural fibres which means that although they are hard wearing they will never have the same durability as a synthetic fabric with a woven design.
+Heavy duty commercial usage is only recommended if you are willing to embrace the limitations of hand printed, organic textiles (alongside their wonderful benefits!).

 With heavy repeat usage our fabrics will show some signs of wear over time.
 That said, we feel that they wear beautifully and have an appreciable character in keeping with the nature of hand printed fabrics.

-Interning at a small business like I&S means a couple of things: on the plus side, you get a pretty good sense of how a small business runs.
-Lara & Caitlin are responsible for doing pretty much everything in the business, and you’ll get to witness most of that.
-We’re also more than happy to share information, so you can ask us pretty much anything and we’ll answer it to the best of our knowledge.
+Interning at a small business like I&S means a couple of things: on the plus side, you get some good insight into how a small business runs.
+Lara, Caitlin & the team are responsible for doing almost everything in the business, and you’ll get to witness most of that.
+We’re also more than happy to share information, so feel free to ask us anything and we’ll answer it to the best of our knowledge.

 If you stay for long enough we’ll show you how we mix our inks and get you to help out.

-This last point is an important one – often there are days where we simply won’t have a lot for you to do.
+Sometimes there are days where we simply won’t have a lot for you to do.
 On these days we will get you to work on your own self directed project.
 We have an extensive library of technical and inspirational books and a bunch of supplies that you’re welcome to use.
 The project will be based on your existing skill level and experience.
 We try to make sure that you can work on something that’s a bit of a challenge for you, even if you have a lot of experience already.
-Most times we get interns to work on an A3 sized stencil cut repeat design that you’ll screen print as meterage on our table.
-Interns who stay for longer can expose screens or experiment with other printmaking techniques.
+If you are doing a long term placement you might get to work on an A3 sized stencil cut repeat design that you’ll screen print as meterage on our table.

 It’s also worth mentioning here that unfortunately we cannot allow interns to help us with the printing of our own textiles.
 Due to material costs and the nature of our processes it is not viable and a little too risky.
 We will gladly talk you through our processes but you will not get hands on experience with printing full width meterage.